sjfakharian/Data-Insight-Tools/Bias_Detection.md

 P(Ŷ = 1 | A = a, Y = 0) = P(Ŷ = 1 | A = b, Y = 0)
 P(Ŷ = 1 | A = a, Y = 1) = P(Ŷ = 1 | A = b, Y = 1)

-This corresponds to the "separation" criterion discussed in the book, which requires that the prediction be independent of the protected attribute, conditional on the true outcome[^1].
+This corresponds to the "separation" criterion discussed in the book, which requires that the prediction be independent of the protected attribute, conditional on the true outcome.
 Equalized odds addresses some limitations of demographic parity by accounting for different base rates.

 #### Equal Opportunity